 Spruill's family settled a wrongful death notice of claim against the city for $1.6 million in October 2003.

 High-profile cases of deadly encounters between police and African American women with mental illness police include an incident in October 1984 in the Bronx, New York.
-Eleanor Bumpers, 66, was shot and killed by NYPD Officer Stephen Sullivan while attempting to assist marshals to evict her because she was behind in her rent.
-Bumpers had a history of mental illness and was brandishing a knife before Sullivan fired two shots.
+Eleanor Bumpurs, 66, was shot and killed by NYPD Officer Stephen Sullivan while attempting to assist marshals to evict her because she was behind in her rent.
+Bumpurs had a history of mental illness and was brandishing a knife before Sullivan fired two shots.

 Thirty-two years later, Deborah Danner, 66-year-old mentally ill woman, was shot and killed in the Bronx by NYPD Officer Hugh Barry while wielding a baseball bat.

 Sullivan was acquitted of second-degree manslaughter and criminally negligent homicide charges after a 1987 trial.
 Barry claimed self-defense and was also acquitted of second-degree manslaughter and criminally negligent homicide after trial.